MidnightLabDev/RefineIt/README.md

 </div>
  <div align="center">

+Browser extension that rewrites any text instantly for Clarity, Tone & Flow.

-You highlight any text in any text box; email, comment, doc, ticket, anything and a small bubble appears right above your selection.
+Highlight any text in any text box; email, comment, doc, ticket, anything and a small bubble appears right above your selection.
 You click one button.
 The text rewrites itself in place.
 Done.

 No tab switching.
 No copy-pasting.
 No leaving the page.